 I won’t say I like it, but other companies have been doing this for years.
 It’s well known that there’s no advantage to these oddball bits.
 Oddball security screwdrivers break more easily than common ones do–the owner of a video game repair shop told me he goes through one or two of them a year–and they cost a little more than a regular Philips bit, and of course you usually have to order one and wait a week for it to arrive.
 That compares to standard Philips or slotted drivers, which are available literally everywhere.

 Arguably there are a couple of advantages to Torx bits, but most good hardware stores sell those.
-And if you buy one at Sears, they’ll replace it for free if it ever wears out.
+And if you buy the house brand at one of the big box stores, they’ll probably replace it for free if it ever wears out.

 But when a problem is easily solved, I don’t like people withholding the information.